dewdrops77/alx-low_level_programming/0x09-static_libraries/README.md

-My project on static libraries C programming
+this is my Readme on static library